 Email: joe@bio.umass.edu

-Abstract: The integument of a metazoan separates critical internal organs from the external environment.
-Some biologists would concur that the most important role of the integument is protection from microbes.
+Abstract: The integument of a metazoan separates critical internal organs from the external environment, protecting organisms from microbes.
 Calcite and amorphous calcium carbonate are the most abundant minerals in lobster cuticle; they are the most vulnerable of minerals to acid and thus require protection from an acidified environment.
-Here we show that calcite is an investment in neutralizing an acidifying environment and this neutralizing function is modulated in this role by the epicuticle.
-Another more minor cuticle mineral component is carbonate apatite, aka bone.
-Based on its location and form, lobster bone is proposed to play critical roles in the integuments protective function.
-Carbonate apatite of lobster exhibits a flexible composition, its least soluble forms protect the environmentally most exposed structures, dermal gland- and neuronal-canals.
+Here we show that calcite acts in neutralizing an acidifying environment and this neutralizing function is modulated in this role by the epicuticle.
+Another more minor cuticle mineral component is carbonate apatite.
+Based on its location and form, lobster bone is proposed to play critical roles in the integument’s protective function.
+Carbonate apatite of lobster exhibited a flexible composition, its least soluble forms protecting the environmentally most exposed structures, dermal gland- and neuronal-canals.
 A trabecular-like carbonate-apatite structure similar to spongy bone illustrates efficient use of phosphate and likely provides the hardness exhibited in the phenolicly-crosslinked inner exocuticle region.
 We introduce a schematic model of the cuticle emphasizing regional diversity.
 A thin outer calcite layer provides a dense microbial barrier that dissolves slowly through the epicuticle, providing an external alkaline unstirred layer inhibitory to bacterial movement and metabolism.
-We show that injury to the epicuticle covering this mineral cuticle surface unleashes a strong flush of alkalinity providing a further general immune response accentuating the normal alkalinity of the antimicrobial unstirred layer.
+We show that injury to the epicuticle covering this mineral cuticle surface unleashed a strong flush of alkalinity providing a further general immune response accentuating the normal alkalinity of the antimicrobial unstirred layer.
 The mineral fine structure of lobster cuticle is described from the perspective of its structural protective role and antimicrobial function.

 Keywords: Homarus americanus, calcite, carbonate-apatite, bone, electron microprobe, ion flux, Scanning Ion Electrode Technique SIET, unstirred-layer